starrylive/math/README.md

 ## 1st week Review
 I find it a hard way to let my friend foucs on what I'm talking about.
 It looks like so boring just as when I learned math.
 Thanks to Mr.Shizhong, one of my favorate professor, once teached "Computer Networking", impressed me.
 I'd like to use his way to finish this study.

-- 0101 in computers
+- 0101 in computers(How does computers work)
-- proofs and Sequence
+- Proofs sequences logic and graphs(Discrete mathematics)
-- graphs
-- wave-particle duality
+- Wave-particle duality(Calculus)
-- Non-negative Matrix Factorization
+- Non-negative Matrix Factorization(Linear algebra)
-- information theory
+- Information theory(Probability)
-- blockchain
+- Blockchain(HashTree and Cryptography)
-- recommendations clustering search ranking and document filtering
+- Recommendations clustering search ranking and document filtering(Thoughts)
-- natural language understanding
+- Natural language understanding and Digital image processing(Combined)
-- digital image processing